How to sell and buy a house at the same time

 The market is usually more favorable to either buying or selling a home (called a buyer’s or seller’s market), so at the very least you can try to predict which of the two sales will go faster.
 From there, it might make sense to buy first then sell or vice versa.

-Make your house attractive.
+- Make your house attractive.
 In order to ensure that nothing stalls your current home from selling, work on making home improvements with the best return on investment (ROI).
-Check out our resource on how to decide if a renovation can bring a good ROI.

 Stage your home to sell

-Get rid of clutter.
+- Get rid of clutter.
 This is by far the most important thing sellers can do to entice potential buyers.
 Recognize that people who go through your home will go through your stuff.
 They’ll look in cabinets and closets, and if they see tons of clutter, they’ll determine that there must not be enough storage space in your house.
 Organize your clutter using closet organizers, and get rid of stuff you don’t need.
-If you have more things in your house than can reasonably fit in it, look into renting a temporary storage unit while your house is on the market.
+If you still have too much stuff to fit in your house, look into renting a temporary storage unit while your house is on the market.